ialbert/bio/README.md

-# bio: introduction
+# Introduction

+> Under development (package is functional but not fully vetted)

 **Making bioinformatics fun again.**

-Command-line utilities to make bioinformatics explorations more enjoyable.
+`bio` - command-line utilities to make bioinformatics explorations more enjoyable.

 Built on top of [BioPython][biopython], [Parasail][parasail] and other existing packages; `bio` streamlines bioinformatics tasks such as:

 - downloading data from NCBI
 - converting between data formats
-- extracting information from files (by gene, by coordinate etc)
+- extracting partial information from files: select by gene, by coordinate, by matching a pattern ...
 - aligning sequences
 - visualizing taxonomies
-- exploring the effects of mutations

-... and many more
+- ... and others ...

 Having access to all the utility described above makes the `bio` package well suited for exploratory analysis of genomes.